1 Chronicles Chapter 19 Summary

 Discussion Questions for 1 Chronicles, Chapter 19

-1. In verse 2, how did David deal with the son of Nahash?
-Israel was the military power at this time so does it surprise you that David dealt with the Ammonites this way after years of war with them?
-What insight does that tell us about David’s heart?
+- In verse 2, how did David deal with the son of Nahash?
+Israel was the military power at this time, so does it surprise you that David dealt with the Ammonites this way after years of war with them?
+What insight does that give us about David’s heart?
 What does this verse teach us about forgiveness and restoration in relationships?

-2. David not only feels sympathy for Hanun, he decides to send messengers to him.
+- David not only feels sympathy for Hanun; he decides to send messengers to him.
 What do you think his motivation was in doing so?
 Do you think actions speak louder than words?
 How do you respond when friends are in crisis?

-3. In verse 3, the nation’s attitude towards Israel drastically changes due to what?
-How do we not grow bitter/resentful when relationships that seemed to be restored come unraveled again?
+- In verse 3, the nation’s attitude toward Israel drastically changes due to what?
+How do we not grow bitter or resentful when relationships that seemed to be restored come unraveled again?

-4. What advice does Hanun’s princes give him?
-Do you think the prices had any ill motive?
+- What advice do Hanun’s princes give him?
+Do you think the princes had any ill motives?
 Can you think of a time you misunderstood someone’s motive?
-Do you think we should assume the good in people first or trust has to be earned?
+Do you think we should assume the good in people first, or should trust be earned?
 Why do you believe most people are untrusting of others to begin with?

-5. In verse 4, what does Hanun do to David’s servant?
+- In verse 4, what does Hanun do to David’s servant?
 What does this tell us about Hanun’s leadership?
 How was this a disgrace in their society?
-Can you think of a modern day example to compare to this situation?
-How would you have responded and why?
+Can you think of a modern-day example to compare to this situation?
+How would you have responded, and why?

-6. What do we find out about the Ammonites in verse 6?
+- What do we find out about the Ammonites in verse 6?
 Was it wise to anger a nation you did not have the manpower to fight?
-Consider Proverbs 16:18, do you think this is applicable to this portion of scripture?
+Consider Proverbs 16:18; do you think this is applicable to this portion of Scripture?
 Why or why not?

-7. When David find out what has been done to his servant what is his response?
-Could David have used these men as an example to get the Israelites anger to rise for battle?
+- When David found out what had been done to his servant, what was his response?
+Could David have used these men as an example to provoke the Israelites’ anger for battle?
 Why do you think he did not?

-10. What does this passage teach us about supporting the wrong people?
-How can we discern what battle to aid people in fighting?
+- What does this passage teach us about supporting the wrong people?
+How can we discern which battles to aid people in fighting?

 Key Words/Phrase